pgEdge/cli/cli/README.md

-install            # Install a component (eg pg15, spock, postgis, etc) remove             # Un-install component upgrade            # Perform an upgrade of a component downgrade          # Perform a downgrade of a component clean              # Delete downloaded component files from local cache
+install            # Install a component (eg pg15, spock, postgis, etc) remove             # Un-install component upgrade            # Perform an upgrade of a component clean              # Delete downloaded component files from local cache
 ```